jesslark/cra-jesslark/README.md

 # Jess Lark Portfolio 2025

 ## Ideas and Plans
-- handle changing classes on nav
+- extrapolate nav and each content in own components
 - add projects
 - add blog
 - create dark and light templates